 Our goal is to help families manage their busy schedules by providing a safe and dependable environment for students to go before and after school.
-Our Care Programs help students start and end their days in a positive way.
-During Before-care, students have the opportunity to fully wake up, socialize with friends and engage in quiet, low key activities such as reading, writing, drawing, puzzles, etc. Students may also study for upcoming tests and check homework.
-After-care ensures that students have a safe place to go if parents are not able to pick them up at 3:30 p.m.
+Extended care helps students start and end their days in a positive way.
+During before-care, students have the opportunity to fully wake up, socialize with friends, and engage in quiet, low key activities such as reading, writing, drawing, puzzles, etc. Students may also study for upcoming tests and check homework.
+After-care ensures that students have a safe place to go if parents are not able to pick them up at dismissal.
 Students will enjoy a healthy snack and utilize academic time to work on their homework and seek help from providers if needed.
 They will also have the opportunity to play and socialize with friends.

-There is no need to sign-up, call ahead or reserve a spot for our Care Programs.
-If you have an early meeting, you can utilize Before-care without making any arrangements.
-Students are automatically dismissed to Aftercare if they are not picked up after school.
-If something happens unexpectedly and you aren't able to be here at 3:30 p.m., you can rest assured that your student will be safe in After-care.
+There is no need to sign up, call ahead, or reserve a spot for extended care.
+If you have an early meeting, you can utilize before-care without making any arrangements.
+Students are automatically dismissed to after-care if they are not picked up after school.
+If something happens unexpectedly and you aren't able to be here at dismissal time, you can rest assured that your student will be safe in after-care.

 Our program is designed with your students in mind with fun, age appropriate activities that engage the students and help them grow and develop.
-We strive to provide a rich environment that encourages exploration, creativity, social interaction and positive reinforcement.
+We strive to provide a rich environment that encourages exploration, creativity, social interaction, and positive reinforcement.
 Free choice is the cornerstone of our program.
 Each child has unique needs, so students are allowed to choose activities and options that work best for them.
 We understand that some students need to unwind and play for a while after school before they can concentrate on their homework.
 Others want to start on their homework right away and play after their homework is finished.
-Therefore, we allow students in $K - 8^{th}$ to decide on a daily basis whether they want to go outside first and work on homework later or work on homework first and go outside later.
+Therefore, we allow students in Prekindergarten through Eighth Grade to decide on a daily basis whether they want to go outside first and work on homework later or work on homework first and go outside later.

 They can even change their minds if they start working and realize they need a break.
-When not working on homework, students have free choice time on the playground, in the gym or in the After-care classrooms.
+When not working on homework, students have free choice time on the playground, in the gym, or in the extended care classrooms.

-Program Availability

-Before-care is provided starting at 7:35 a.m. every full and half-day of school, with the exception of the first half-day of school.
-No Before-care or After-care will be provided on that day.
-Doors open at 7:30 a.m.
-Please do not enter the school before that time.
-If you arrive at 7:30 a.m., you must stay with your student until Before-care starts at 7:35 a.m.
-After-care is provided until 5:25 p.m. every full day of school.
+Program Availability: Before-care is provided starting at 7:35 AM every full and half day of school, with the exception of the first half day of school.
+No before-care or after-care will be provided on that day.
+After-care is provided until 5:25 PM every full day of school.
 After-care is not provided on days with early dismissal.
-If the school closes due to inclement weather, no Extended Day Programs will be provided.
-If the school calls for a delayed start, no Morning Adventures or Before-care will be provided on that day.
+If the school closes due to inclement weather, no extended care will be provided.
+If the school calls for a delayed start, no before-care will be provided on that day.